 Ethyl Glucuronide is produced by drinking alcohol.
 It remains in a person’s urine for as long as 5 days.
-Court’s and probation department routinely uses the EtG test to determine if people are drinking alcohol in violation of a court order.
+Court and probation departments routinely utilize the EtG test to determine if people are drinking alcohol in violation of a court order.
 It is considered a reliable test by most courts and probation departments.
 However, this is not necessarily true.

 What about a false positive?

 It is possible to get a false positive from the environment.
-Things like hand sanitizers, cleaning products, beauty products, and certain food and beverages can have an effect on a test.
-There have been studies as to the accuracy of the EtG test and it has been found that positive tests have happened in test subjects that had not consumed alcohol.
-The studies had minimal test participants and did not take any physical ailments or attributes into consideration, such as weight, height, age, or disease.
+Things like hand sanitizers, cleaning products, beauty products, and certain food and beverages can affect a test.
+There have been studies on the accuracy of the EtG test, and it has been found that positive tests have happened in test subjects that had not consumed alcohol.
+The studies had minimal test participants and did not consider any physical ailments or attributes, such as weight, height, age, or disease.
 In fact, the U.S. Substance Abuse and Mental Health Services Administration has cautioned that the test is “scientifically unsupportable as the sole basis for legal or disciplinary action” because the highly sensitive tests “are not able to distinguish between alcohol absorbed into the body from exposure to many common commercial and household products containing alcohol and from the actual consumption of alcohol.”
 The Role of Biomarkers in the Treatment of Alcohol Use Disorders, Substance Abuse Treatment Advisory, Volume 5, Issue 4, 2006.

 The courts and probation departments LOVE this test and make decisions every day that affect a person’s future and freedom based on the results.
 It is clear, based on the studies, that the results are far from completely reliable.
 There is no way to tell if the positive test is from the actual consumption of alcohol or dying your hair.

 Michigan criminal defense attorneys that focus on helping people with bond and probation violations because of positive tests.